-Adding amenities to the outdoor recreational opportunities and connecting residents and visitors to the wonderful natural, cultural, and recreational resources and opportunities is a priority of this goal as well.
-Success in linking landscapes has been an exercise in real collaboration by numerous SHCL partners.
+This goal also prioritizes outdoor recreation opportunities and connects residents and visitors to the wonderful natural, cultural, and recreational resources.
+Success in linking trails in this landscape has been an exercise in collaboration with numerous SHCL partners.

 Encourage Sustainable and Compatible Economic Development